 Abercrombie & Fitch’s influence on fashion extended beyond polo shirts.
 Their stores, often dimly lit and scented with the brand’s signature fragrance, were known for their displays featuring highly aesthetic, athletic models.

-Abercrombie & Fitch’s casual wear, including their jeans and flip flops, became part of the 2000s fashion zeitgeist.
-The brand’s jeans were trendy, offering different styles and fit that catered to the era’s trend of baggy as well as form-fitting denim.
+Abercrombie & Fitch’s casual wear, including jeans and flip-flops, became part of the 2000s fashion zeitgeist.
+The brand’s jeans were trendy, offering different styles and fits that catered to the era’s trend of baggy as well as form-fitting denim.

 Meanwhile, their flip-flops were a go-to choice for casual footwear, often paired with shorts or cargo pants for a relaxed, laid-back look.
-The influence of Abercrombie & Fitch during this period highlights the impact of specific brands on shaping and defining fashion trends.
+Abercrombie & Fitch’s influence during this period highlights the impact of specific brands on shaping and defining fashion trends.

 The Pink Revolution: Embracing Millennial Pink